oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 The drill hole and signs of wear on this carved amethyst figure of a female monkey holding its baby suggests this was worn as an amulet.
 Egypt, Middle Kingdom, 12th Dynasty, 1981-1802 BCE, 3.5 cm.
 Gift of Norbert Schimmel Trust, 1989.
 Metropolitan Museum of Art, New York.
 Public Domain.

-Does Amethyst Make a Good Jewelry Stone?
+Why Does Amethyst Make an Excellent Jewelry Stone?

 As a variety of quartz, amethysts have the hardness (7) and wearability to be used in any type of jewelry setting, including rings.